 Recently and unexpectedly homeless, my marriage unpredictably shattering, my two little daughters and I had been offered shelter by this wonderful Christian couple.
 But things had taken a new turn for the worse.
-Though it hadn’t seemed possible, the inherent need to protect and raise my children as I’d always expected was beyond my grasp, and it was crushing me.
+Though it hadn’t seemed possible, the inherent need to raise my children as I’d always expected was beyond my grasp, and it was crushing me.

 A tug at my pant leg turned my attention from my host to the sweet eyes of my oldest child.
 My heart hurt unbearably.
 I was failing her.

-A mess of fear and struggle was all spilling out through frustrated tears.
+A mess of fear and struggle was all spilling out through my frustrated tears.
 The life I was tasked with was in a shambles, and I was at a loss.
 Or was I?

-Faith vs. Frustration
+Choose Faith Over Frustration